-When it comes to mortgage loans there are so many options it's easy to feel overwhelmed.
+When it comes to mortgage loans there are so many options that it's easy to feel overwhelmed.

-You can prepare yourself for the mortgage application process by asking yourself these simple questions:
+You can prepare for your mortgage application process by asking yourself these six questions:

-The answers will not only help your RMLO show you additional loan options but they will also help your specialist advise you on the best choices for your unique financial situation.
+Your answers to these questions will not only help your RMLO show you additional loan options, but they will also help them advise you on the best possible choices for your unique financial situation.

-There are a wide variety of loan options to choose from and it will be useful to know what's important to you and your family to select your best choice.
-Below are some dynamics you may want to consider:
+There are a wide variety of loan options to choose from, which is why its best to let your loan originator know what's important to you and your family.
+This way they can advise you on the best possible choices for your unique financial situation.
+Below are some mortgage dynamics to consider:

-Understanding loan types will be extremely helpful when purchasing a home.
-Ultimately, there are three basic types of loans to consider:
+Understanding the various mortgage types will be very useful when purchasing a new home.
+Ultimately, there are three basic types of mortgage loans to consider:

 Loans are also classified as either government or conventional loans and conventional loans are further broken down into conforming and non-conforming categories.